Juniper/terraform-provider-mist/docs/resources/site_wlan.md

 ### Read-Only

-- `disable_message_authenticator_check` (Boolean) whether to disable Message-Authenticator Check, which is used to verify the integrity of RADIUS messages, default is false (i.e. for better security)
 - `id` (String) Unique ID of the object instance in the Mist Organization
 - `msp_id` (String)
 - `org_id` (String)